mr-aust1n/milestone-project-two/TEST.md

   The test confirmed that the correct API URL is used and the expected data is returned.

 - Test 2B: Throws an error for invalid city input:
-  This test verifies that the function handles an invalid city names correclty by throwing an error when the API responds with a 404 (city not found).
+  This test verifies that the function handles an invalid city names correctly by throwing an error when the API responds with a 404 (city not found).
   Invalid city tested:
   "InvalidCity" → API responds with an error, and the function throws "API Error".